FangqinLi/Healthlens/README.md

 Healthlens is a food recommendation platform designed to help elderly individuals make healthier food choices.
 The platform provides meal suggestions based on the meals they upload, offering advice tailored to their nutritional needs.

 ### How to Use
-Login: After logging in to the website, users can upload images or details of their meals.\\
-Meal Upload: Once the meal is uploaded, the system analyzes the nutritional content.
+Login: After logging in to the website, users can upload images or details of their meals.\br Meal Upload: Once the meal is uploaded, the system analyzes the nutritional content.
 Health Suggestions: Based on the analysis, Healthlens recommends healthier alternatives or adjustments to ensure better nutrition.